 Aside from using your YouTube account to stream and promote your music, SoundCloud should be added to your Online Music Promotion Plan.

-Once you have your music on SoundCloud, you can start the process of finding your ideal audience and getting some awesome SoundCloud followers.
+Once you have your music on SoundCloud, you can start the process of finding your ideal audience and getting some awesome free SoundCloud followers.

 This is not because your music is terrible, but simply because your music is not the only music on SoundCloud.